 How can you tell if a ceiling has water damage?

-There will be brow or dark black stains on the ceiling.
+There will be brown or dark black stains on the ceiling.
 Mold and mildew build-up is another sign that your ceiling has water damage.

 How long does it take for a ceiling to dry after a leak?